 When asked about customer service, 88% of today's service leaders agree that customer expectations have reached an all-time high.

-This blog post defines what customer service is, why keeping your customer happy is so important, and covers a variety of channels that today’s consumers are expecting you to offer a seamless customer experience on.
+This blog post defines what customer service is, why keeping your customer happy is so important, and covers a variety of channels that today’s consumers are expecting you to offer for a seamless customer experience.
 We’ll also look at how HubSpot’s Service Hub addresses these expectations and enables teams to provide the quick and efficient support that the modern customer expects from companies.

 What is Customer Service?

-As one of those concepts that clearly lends itself well to its name, the basic premise of customer service quite literally revolves around serving your customer and helping them in personably and efficiently in a way that prioritizes their needs.
+As one of those concepts that clearly lends itself well to its name, the basic premise of customer service quite literally revolves around serving your customer and helping them in ways that prioritizes their needs.
 Serving a customer takes a lot of forms, from addressing and resolving customer complaints, to processing orders or returns, and providing information about company products and services.

 In many cases, a customer will reach out to a company with their request, question, or complaint, prompting a service agent or other team member to address the issue or concern.

 Customer service can (and does) play a massive role in brand and overall company success - especially considering 80% of customers say the experience a company provides is as important as its products or services.
 95% of customers also say customer service is important to their choice of loyalty to a brand.

 These statistics highlight the importance of offering consistently quick, relevant, and authentic service experiences, as any customer interaction - good or bad - can (and does) play an extensive role in customer acquisition and retention.
 When your customers experience friendly, helpful and efficient service, they’re more likely to refer your business to friends and family, which is also a key factor in fueling sustained business growth.